dvfrancis/craftr/README.md

 ###### Acceptance Criteria

 - It is easy to share information from the website via social media.
-- Training sessions should be suitable for all abilities (beginner through to advanced).
+- Classes should be suitable for all abilities (beginner through to advanced).
-- It is easy to navigate the site to find training sessions and inspiration.
+- It is easy to navigate the site to find classes and inspiration.

 ###### Tasks

 - Links to share to social media are prominent, as well as being easy to find and use.
-- Training sessions can be filtered and sorted by difficulty level.
+- Classes can be filtered and sorted by difficulty level.
 - Menus make it easy to find information on the website.

 ##### User 2